MPPennella/ato-roll-calculator/README.md

 ### 1.2.2

 * Finished implementation of White Power Dice in reroll calculations
+* Fixed some behind-the-scenes React issues
+* Major updates to Readme including Overview and Version History sections

 ### 1.2.1

-* Styling changes
+* Styling changes, including improvements to light/dark mode responsiveness
-* Fixed some behind-the-scenes React issues and other back-end cleanup
+* Some codebase refactoring and cleanup

 ### 1.2.0